SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/00-Basic-Operations.md

 coconsole.log(number);
 ```

-## Add at the Start, Remove from the Start
+## Add to the Beginning, Remove from the Beginning

-The `array.unshift()` function is used to add a new element at the start of an array.
+The `array.unshift()` method is used to add a new element to the beginning of an array.

 ``` js live
 let array = [1, 2, 3, 4];